Verwex/Funkin-Mic-d-Up-SC/.github/ISSUE_TEMPLATE/question.md

 title: 'Question: '
 labels: question
 ---
-#### Please check for duplicates or similar issues before asking your question.
+#### Please check for duplicates, similar issues, or if your question was answered on the issue megathread's FAQ before asking.
 ## What is your question?